akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 <!-- # On Masking for Representation Learning in Vision -->

 Masked-image modeling (MIM) is about covering parts of an image and then trying to recover what was hidden from what is left.
-Recently, it led to state-of-the-art representation learning in images.
+Recently, it has led to state-of-the-art representation learning in images.
 In this blog, I will dive into why masked images deliver such a powerful learning signal and think about what may constitute a good mask.
 But let's start with some motivation.

 # Masking and the Brain

 Have you ever covered an object you saw with your hand and tried to imagine what the covered part looks like?
-If not, why won't you try?
+If not, why not give it a try?
 You may be unable to draw or paint it since that requires considerable skill.
 But you may not even be able to see it clearly in your mind's eye.
-Yet, you know what it is or what it can be used for---you have a good representation of it.
+Yet, you know what it is or what it can be used for---in other words, you have a good representation of it.
 Getting such representations is, roughly, the goal behind masked-image modeling (MIM).

-Reconstructing the hidden part from the visible parts is called image inpainting, or more generally, missing-data imputation[^VAE-AC].
+Reconstructing the hidden part from the visible parts is called image inpainting, or more generally, missing-data imputation.[^VAE-AC]
-MIM models are usually trained via image inpainting: they are trained to reconstruct occluded parts in an image.
-As we will see later on, reconstruction is not always necessary.
+While MIM models are usually trained via image inpainting, we will see later on that reconstruction is not always necessary.
-But this is what your brain is doing all the time!
+But actually, this is what your brain is doing all the time!

 [^VAE-AC]: ["Variational Autoencoder with Arbitrary Conditioning" by Ivanov et al.](https://arxiv.org/abs/1806.02382) was the first paper that got me thinking about image inpainting.